Profile as SOAP Web Service (static response)

 Now switch to phase 3, where an XML source structure is required.

 The source structure is based on the following XML file.
-How to create the source structure with this file is described in section XML to XSD (to structure).
+How to create the source structure with this file is described in section XML to XSD (to Structure).

 The target structure was simply created by using a 1:1 mapping, because it is not relevant for our static response.